Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/overview.md

 ## Synaptic Probabilities Statistical Values

 Instructions for building statistical values in the database are in [Synaptic Probabilities Calculations](https://hco-dev-docs.readthedocs.io/en/latest/synaptic_probabilities/propagate_errors.html) page in this documentation.
 These tables require data from the tables neurite_quantified, number_of_contacts, and table based on the SynproParcelVolumes.csv file in the prop_error directory.
-The csv files created are for the tables SynproCP, SynproCPTotal, SynproNOC, SynproNOCTotal, SynproNoPS, and SynproNoPSTotal.
+The csv files created are for the tables SynproCP, SynproCPTotal, SynproNOC, SynproNOCTotal, SynproNoPS, SynproNoPSTotal, and SynproPairsOrder.

 ## Evidence Tables